Travel & conservation company, since 1991

 Umlani Bushcamp, Timbavati Private Nature Reserve

-Umlani Bushcamp is another Timbavati classic, which teamAG recently had the good fortune to enjoy.
-Offering the ultimate all-inclusive Kruger experience, a stay in a rustic rondavel at Umlani will feel like a family affair, thanks to hearty communal meals served under the African sky.
+Umlani Bushcamp is another Timbavati classic.
+Your safari in a rustic rondavel at Umlani will feel like a family affair, thanks to hearty communal meals served under the African sky.
 This down-to-earth safari camp runs mainly on solar power, and you’ll be made to feel at home in no time at all.

 A cosy rondavel at Umlani Bushcamp ©Kelly Winkler

-Many people choose accommodation outside of Kruger and enter the park each day for game drives, either in their own vehicle or with a guide.
+Many people choose accommodation outside the Greater Kruger boundary and enter the park each day for game drives, either in their own vehicle or with a guide.
 I was lucky enough to spend a night at some of these lodgings.

 Wild Olive Tree Camp

-Wild Olive Tree Camp is a rustic and very affordable community-owned and managed tented camp, which is a few kilometres away from Kruger’s Orpen Gate, and a few hundred metres from the gate to Manyeleti Game Reserve.
+Wild Olive Tree Camp is a rustic and affordable community-owned tented camp a few kilometres from Kruger’s Orpen Gate and a few hundred metres from the gate to Manyeleti Game Reserve.
 It’s a basic but charming camp for independent travellers.
-The Wild Olive team do also arrange game drives into the park or reserve if you don’t have your own wheels.
+The Wild Olive team arrange game drives into the park or reserve if you don’t have your own wheels.
 The camp runs on solar power and gas showers, with battery charging at reception.
 The tents will probably get very hot during the day in the summer months (when you would probably be out and about), but during my visit in mid-winter, they were just right.
 Meals are served in a communal dining tent, and service was excellent, and the smiles wide.
 This new community endeavour is well worth supporting.

 Enjoy the down-to-earth feel of Wild Olive Tree Camp ©Simon Espley